pluots/sql-udf/README.md

   function (converted to snake case).
 - Implement the `BasicUdf` trait on this struct
 - Implement the `AggregateUdf` trait if you want it to be an aggregate function
-- Add `#[udf::register]` above each of these `impls`
+- Add `#[udf::register]` above each of these `impl` blocks
 - Compile the project as a cdylib (output should be a `.so` file)
-- Load the struct into MariaDB/MySql
+- Load the struct into MariaDB/MySql using `CREATE FUNCTION ...`
+- Use the function in SQL

 ## Detailed overview

 This section goes into the details of implementing a UDF with this library, but it is non-exhaustive.
-For that, see the documentation, or the `udf/examples` directory for well-annotated examples.
+For that, see the documentation, or the `udf_examples` directory for well-annotated examples.

 ### Struct creation